jdcarrascali/Regression-Analysis/README.md

 # Regression-Analysis
 Regression analysis course, Fall 2022, UNAL

 In this repository you will find some applications of classical and statistical learning approaches of linear regression analysis.
-Also there is a initial description to the problem and answers to written exams.
+Also there is an initial description to the problem and answers to written exams.

 * [*Answers to theoretical exams*](https://github.com/jdcarrascali/Regression-Analysis/tree/main/Examenes%20escritos): Derivation of estimators, revision of the theory and proofs.